edaviles/spark3hol/Lab AKS.md

 ## Create a Log Analytics workspace

-    # Once the workspace is created note the workspaceID and workspace key in an encoded format to be used with App service extension creation

     $workspaceName="$groupName-workspace"

     # workspaceName="$groupName-workspace"
     # Name of the Log Analytics workspace

     az monitor log-analytics workspace create --resource-group $groupName --workspace-name $workspaceName --location $resourceLocation

     # az monitor log-analytics workspace create \
         --resource-group $groupName \
         --workspace-name $workspaceName \